-vari- default description able auto_ful 1 %cue en • only want windows to be fullscreen if you ask them to be. bring_fr ofatlseick When clicked, should the window be brought to the front or not.
-If this is set to "floating_only", only floating windows will get affected (This sets the X Stack Mode to Above.) cursor_w ra Fa lse If true, the cursor follows the focus as directed by the keyboard, warping to the center of - F the focused window.
+vari- default description able auto_ful 1 %cue en If a window requests to be fullscreen, it is automatically fullscreened.
+Set this to false if you only want windows to be fullscreen if you ask them to be. bring_fr ring_frofalseick When clicked, should the window be brought to the front or not.
+If this is set to "flo ing_only", only floating windows will get affected (This sets the X Stack Mode to Above.) cursor_w a Fp lse If true, the cursor follows the focus as directed by the keyboard, warping to the center the focused window.
 When switching focus between screens, If there are no windows in the screen, the cursor will warp to the center of the screen. dgroups k Nynb inde rA function which generates group binding hotkeys.
-It takes a single argument, the DGroups - object, and can use that to set up dynamic key bindings.
-A sample implementation is available in libqtile/dgroups.py called simple_key_binder(), which will bind groups to mod+shift+0-10 by default. dgroups app_rules A list of Rule objects which can send windows to various groups based on matching criteria. extensio n s adne£anaslt sDefault settings for extensions. widget_d efaults floating layout.
+It takes a single argument, the DGroups object, and can use that to set up dynamic key bindings.
+A sample implementation is available in libqtile/dgroups.py called simple_key_binder(), which will bind groups to mod+shift+0-10 by default.
+A list of Rule objects which can send windows to various groups based on matching criteria. extensio sDefault settings for extensions. widget_d floating layout.
 The default floating layout to use.
-This allows you to set custom floating rules among other Floating (thliogst_ifryxluesv±s[h. ]) See the configuration file for the default float_rules . focus_or wˈsiməlotv ' a cBetravition of the NET_ACTIVATE_WINDOW message sent by applications urgent: urgent flag is set for the window • focus: automatically focus the window • smart: automatically focus if the window is in the current group never: never automatically focus any window that requests it follow_n o lise efocu sControls whether or not focus follows the mouse around as it moves across windows in a layout. widget_d le daults or tDesarts settings for bar widgets.
-Note: if the font file associated with the font selected here 5 - , is modified while Qtile is running, Qtile may segfault (for details see issue #2656). fontsize , padding= 3) reconfig u Trus cree neontrols whether or not to automatically reconfigure screens when there are changes in randr output configuration. wmname 'LG3D' Gasp!
+This allows you to set custom floating rules among other Floating (thingstifrynless4)h. ]) See the configuration file for the default float_rules . focus_or wisimelotv ' a cBitratioon f the NET_ACTIVATE_WINDOW message sent by applications urgent: urgent flag is set for the window focus: automatically focus the window smart: automatically focus if the window is in the current group never: never automatically focus any window that requests it follow m olizae foci sControls whether or not focus follows the mouse around as it moves across windows in a TOTTOW_I OMPG-TOCK layout. widnet d odinite €or tĐe saris settings for bar widgets. wruget_u COUNCIL CROI tes suits squings for our widgets. fontsize 101103120 -12, padding= 3) reconfid ns ontrols whether or not to automatically reconfigure screens when there are changes in randr output configuration. wmname 'LG3D' Gasp!
 We're lying here.
 In fact, nobody really uses or cares about this string besides java UI toolkits; you can see several discussions on the mailing lists, GitHub issues, and other WM documentation that suggest setting this string if your java app doesn't work correctly.
 We may as well just lie and say that we're a working one by default.
-We choose LG3D to maximize irony: it is a 3D non-reparenting WM written in java that happens to be on java's whitelist. auto_mir ihrue If things like steam games want to auto-minimize themselves when losing focus, should we respect this or not?
-1 -
+We choose LG3D to maximize irony: it is a 3D non-reparenting WM written in java that happens to be on java's whitelist. auto_min ifirae If things like steam games want to auto-minimize themselves when losing focus, should we respect this or not? respect and or not.